mkizka/bluesky-pds-railway-template/README.md

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/xBNJ1u?referralCode=mveF9L)

-This repository is for explaining how to use this template.
+This repository is for explaining how to use the [Bluesky PDS](https://railway.com/template/xBNJ1u?referralCode=mveF9L) template.

 This is an unofficial template.
 The environment variable settings used here are based on the official installation script: